MathildeJ/Fantasy_Bakes/README.md

    }
 </script>
 ```
 Finally, we have to define the action triggered by the button that is to say ending a session.
 To do so, we can once again use the REST API.
-The first request allow us to retrieve the session ID:
+The first request allows us to retrieve the session ID:
 ```
 <script>
 // get session ID
 var request = new XMLHttpRequest();
-request.open('GET', 'https://api.surfly.com/v2/sessions/?	api_key=33c092b9d4d6425e817f5140447e43da&active_session=true');
+request.open('GET', 'https://api.surfly.com/v2/sessions/?api_key=**your api key**&active_session=true');
 request.onreadystatechange = function () {
 	if (this.readyState === 4) {
 		if(window.__surfly){